Definition of thorium

-: a radioactive metallic element that occurs combined in minerals and is usually associated with rare earths — see element table
+: a radioactive metallic element that is obtained especially from monazite and is usually associated with rare earths — see element table

 The criminal complaint says those were thorium and americium, both radioactive metals.

 The radiation comes from elements like uranium, potassium and thorium - all of which are found in a group of rocky meteorites called chrondites.

 While in his bedroom, devices used by police bomb technicians alerted to the presence of radiation sources — thorium and americium.

 How bones were dated The bones were dated by measuring the amount of uranium and thorium in calcite stone deposits found on top of the fossils, which were estimated at 226,000 years.

 The study uses a total of six methods, including measuring the levels of uranium and thorium in layers of stone that have formed over the fossils.

 Next the team reached out to geochronologist James Paces, who retried the now much-improved uranium-thorium dating technique on the bones.